-Where a pupil is the subject of a child protection plan, and the school/college has been asked to monitor their attendance and welfare as part of this plan.
+Where a pupil is the subject of a child protection plan, and the school has been asked to monitor their attendance and welfare as part of this plan.

-- monitoring will be carried out by the relevant staff member in conjunction with the designated safeguarding lead. - all information will be recorded on the child protection monitoring/incident form shown at appendix 2 or similar, prior to each conference and core group meeting. - the completed monitoring form will be kept on the pupil's separate chid protection file (that should be separate from the school record) and copies made available to all conferences and core group meetings. - the designated safeguarding lead will notify the allocated social worker if the child is removed from the school roll, excluded for any period of time or goes missing.
+- monitoring will be carried out by the relevant staff member in conjunction with the designated safeguarding lead. - all information will be recorded on the child protection monitoring/incident form shown at appendix 2 or similar, prior to each conference and core group meeting. - the completed monitoring form will be kept on the pupil's separate chid protection file- All Saints uses CPOMS electronic encrypted for safety (that should be separate from the school record) and copies made available to all conferences and core group meetings. - the designated safeguarding lead will notify the allocated social worker if the child is removed from the school roll, excluded for any period of time or goes missing.